 - I’m considering training him through his nap time…not 100% convinced yet!
 But going to at least give it a try, especially with the pooping in the nap diaper thing.
 He just told me one day “no sleepy bum” a few months after he was trained.
 He would consistently wake up dry from his naps so it was an easy transition.
 He did have 1 or 2 accidents but he coped well!

 - When will he train overnight?
 He just magically did this himself too.
 About 6 months after he was potty trained he would consistently wake up dry.
 I bit the bullet and put him to bed in his underwear and he has only ever woken up once absolutely soaked, but we forgot to take him to the bathroom that night, so we consider that a parenting fail!
 Oops!
+Make sure you have a mattress protector, just in case!

 I am no expert, nor am I associated or affiliated with the 3 Day Potty Training Method.
 If you would like more info, please visit the website, but I am happy to answer any questions I can too!
 There are a lot of special circumstances that I have not covered.